-The CTA family continues its decades tradition of supporting Chicago communities.
+The CTA family continues its decades-long tradition of supporting Chicago communities.
 Each year our employees donate their time and money to purchase groceries and assemble food baskets for delivery to community organizations across the city.
 This year, we'll donate approximately 600 food baskets to local community organizations.

 Each food basket contains all the ingredients for a complete meal including a canned ham, potatoes, mixed vegetables, muffin mix, macaroni and cheese, fruit cocktail, green beans, corn and dessert.

-In 2020, the CTA Holiday Train will travel out-of-service, meaning that customers will not be able to board the train.
-The train will travel all eight rail lines beginning Friday, November 27 (the day after Thanksgiving) through Monday, December 21
+In 2020, the CTA Holiday Train will travel out of service, meaning that customers will not be able to board the train.
+The train will travel all eight rail lines beginning Friday, November 27 (the day after Thanksgiving) through Monday, December 21.

 In order to help avoid crowding at stations and on platforms, look for the CTA Holiday Train during afternoons on the dates and rail lines listed below: